New Pioneer Food Co-op: History

 New Pioneer Food Co-op began as a bulk food buying club in 1969 in an Iowa City community center.
-In 1971, New Pioneer filed legal papers and opened a storefront at 518 Bowery Street in Iowa City.
+In 1971, New Pioneer filed legal papers and opened a storefront at 518 Bowery Street in Iowa City, a building known as the Bowery Street Grocery Store after several groceries stores that have occupied the space.

 The co-op moved to the second floor of Vine Building, at Prentiss and Gilbert Streets, in 1973.
 In 1977, the co-op moved again into a portion of a building at 22 S. Van Buren Street.
 The co-op expanded to occupy the full building in 1987.
 In 1988 New Pioneer opened a store in Cedar Rapids, Iowa.
 It was unsuccessful and closed in 1991.

 New Pioneer Food Co-op opened the hearth bread bakery Bakehouse in 1994 at First Avenue and Fifth Street in Coralville.
 In 2001, the Coralville store opened and soon faced financial struggles.
 By 2004, the Coralville store nearly matched the Iowa City location in sales and by the 2005, the co-op was free of debt.

 The Iowa City store was remodeled and had its equipment upgraded in 2007.

 New Pioneer Food Co-op opened its Cedar Rapids store in 2014.